 The integrators need initial values.
-Double click on the integrators to specify an initial value of 10.0, as follows:
+Double click on the integrators to specify an initial value of 10.0, as shown in figure 66.

-FIGURE 59.
+FIGURE 66.
 Top level tanks model, fully wired.

 You may wish to save your model before proceeding.